neilfws/neilfws.github.io/about.md

 Welcome to my minimal presence on Github Pages.

 I'm a data scientist based in Sydney, Australia.
-Currently (2022) I work for the New South Wales Department of Education.
+I've worked for several organisations, most recently the New South Wales Department of Education.

 Github is where I keep my "hobby projects", coded mostly in R. My repositories [are here](https://github.com/neilfws?tab=repositories){:target='_blank'}.